id-gack01/booktracker/README.md

 then run...
 ```
+cd booktracker
 flask --app __init__.py run
 ```
-to run the project adding  to the end  --debug will help Typing  http://127.0.0.1:5000/testapp into the browser should work at this point.
+The idea being you run the flask --app (filewheretheflaskappiscreated).py run command in that same directory so it can pick it up. to run the project in debug mode, adding --debug to the end   will help Typing  http://127.0.0.1:5000/testapp into the browser should work at this point.